godotengine/godot-docs/engine_details/development/compiling/optimizing_for_size.rst

 - **Difficulty:** Easy
 - **Performed in official builds:** Yes, but only for web builds

-Godot 3.1 onwards allows compiling using size optimizations (instead of speed).
+It is possible to compile Godot using size optimizations (instead of speed).
 To enable this, set the ``optimize`` flag to ``size``:

 ::